---

 4. Copy the generated secret

-5. Use it with the --protection-bypass flag or VERCEL_AUTOMATION_BYPASS_SECRET environment variable
+5. Use it with the `--protection-bypass` flag or [`VERCEL_AUTOMATION_BYPASS_SECRET`](/docs/deployment-protection/methods-to-bypass-deployment-protection/protection-bypass-automation#using-protection-bypass-for-automation) environment variable

-When using --deployment, verify that:
+When using `--deployment`, verify that:

-• The deployment ID or URL is correct
+- The deployment ID or URL is correct

-• The deployment belongs to your linked project
+- The deployment belongs to your linked project

-• The deployment hasn't been deleted
+- The deployment hasn't been deleted